cloudflare/daphne/README.md

   changes locally.
 It also implements integration tests for Daphne and Daphne-Worker.

+## Daphne-Worker is unmaintained

+The worker implementation has hit scalability problems for some workloads and as such it's now unmaintained until a solution is found.

 ## Testing

 The `daphne` crate relies on unit tests.
 The `daphne_worker` crate relies mostly